StanFP/CSST106-2025-BSCS-4A/Exercise-3/README.md

 plt.show()
 ```
 ![Untitled](https://github.com/user-attachments/assets/b261c289-bdbc-45d9-8166-e771250c2b47)

+### Conclusion
+Feature matching using ORB and FLANN is one of the most efficient ways to find corresponding points between two images.
+ORB is a computationally efficient feature detector and descriptor since it combines the speed of FAST in the detection of key points with the feature of BRIEF regarding invariance.
+It also brings in orientation and scale invariance, so applications such as object recognition and image stitching are well supported by this index due to robust properties of objects, which can appear to be rotated or scaled.

+FLANN, on the other hand, provides an approximate fast method for finding matching features by using optimized algorithms for nearest neighbour search.
+This would allow a quicker and reliable extraction of features using ORB and FLANN at as few resources as possible, similar to the calculations in mobile or embedded systems.
+This is quite less accurate than SIFT and SURF but much faster and better performing; this makes it the best choice in applications where speed matters, such as processing large datasets or high computation time.
+This makes ORB with FLANN a realistic solution for many vision tasks where both speed and precision are important.

 ## **Exercise 5: Image Segmentation using Watershed Algorithm**
 **Task:** The Watershed algorithm segments an image into distinct regions.